simylein/minecraft-server/README.md

 sync-chunk-writes=      (stores your changes [I would strongely recomment to set this to true])
 ```
 # scripts
-The following scripts automate the start, stop, restart, backup and update procedure.
+The following scripts automate the start, stop, restart and backup procedure.

 each one can be executed with:
 ```